 Using the 1.06 million single-family home starts in 2019, consider:

 - Cycle time: 4 fewer days = 4.24 million days saved

 - Framing cost reduction: Less $2,500 per house = $2.65 million in savings

 - Framing labor: Two fewer people per crew = a 33% reduction in labor needs

 - Dumpsters: Three fewer 20-yard/3-ton capacity dumpsters at $405 plus $95 per-ton dump fees = 3.18 million fewer dumpsters and 9.54 million tons of material saved from landfills, $2.34 billion in cost savings

 Dr. Eric Holt is a professor and researcher at the University of Denver’s Franklin L. Burns School of Real Estate and Construction Management, and has spent 30 years in the home building industry in various roles.
 He has been a National Association of Home Builders member since 2002 and holds CGP, CAPS, and RCS designations.
 For more, go to daniels.du.edu/burns-school or email [email protected].
-The research team acknowledges and thanks the following companies and industry associations for their support: Lennar, KB Home, BMC, Precision Building Systems, Champion Homes, NAHB Building Systems Council, Housing Innovation Alliance, Modular Building Institute, Modular Home Builders Association, and Dave Cooper Live.
+The research team acknowledges and thanks the following companies and industry associations for their support: Lennar, KB Home, BMC, Precision Building Systems, Champion Homes, NAHB Building Systems Council, Housing Innovation Alliance, Modular Building Institute, Modular Home Builders Association, Construction Instruction, and Dave Cooper Live.